Restoring auth state in a React app with Redux

 That was the auth flow in us_schools_ui.

-The app was the frontend half of a small pair. us_state_universities handled the data and auth endpoints in Rails, and us_schools_ui handled the browser UI for searching schools and editing them when the user was signed in.
+The app was the frontend half of a small pair. us_state_universities handled data and auth in Rails, and us_schools_ui handled search and editing in the browser.
 This post is about how that frontend restored auth state after a reload.

 Login wrote the token into storage and the store